Pediatric Eye Exam in Gonzales

 The pediatric eye exams we offer at Accent Vision Care will detect eye defects and vision impairment in your child.
 We also assess your child’s risk for developing eye conditions later in life.
 When you visit our vision care center, our optometrists will conduct a pediatric eye exam with your child to better understand their eye health and vision needs.
 Based on the information gained from that exam, they will then make an accurate diagnosis of any abnormalities or vision problems present.

 We urge parents to be proactive about their child’s eye health and get their child’s eyes checked regularly.
 Early diagnosis can prevent future eye health complications and improve the child’s quality of life greatly.
-To set up your child’s pediatric eye exam at our office in Gonzales, contact us today.
+Schedule your child’s eye exam in Gonzales today to ensure your child is set up for success.

 Frequently Asked Questions